srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 Code that calls the function to add Inception Conv layers[model_builder.py](detectron/detectron/modeling/model_builder.py)

-For your own inference you can download the pkl file with the weights trained usign Inception on COCO dataset [from here](https://drive.google.com/drive/u/1/folders/1xbAswP6qGhcqYj-77Ty_0NuD7sFUh_f3)
+For your own inference you can download the weights trained using Inception on COCO dataset - [inception_coco_model_final.pkl](https://drive.google.com/drive/u/1/folders/1xbAswP6qGhcqYj-77Ty_0NuD7sFUh_f3)

 Some sample images with object detection and segmentation working correctly when Detectron uses the Inception backbone and is trained on the MS COCO dataset -
 <div align="center"> <img src="detectron/detectron-visualizations/inception-inference-coco/motorcycles-race-helmets-pilots-163210.jpeg" width="700px" /> <p>Example 1: Detectron+Inception output has low confidence of person but detects it anyway.
 Low confidence is probably due to person is almost blended with motorcycle.</p> </div>